Spanish FA call meeting over president's forced kiss – DW – 08/21/2023

 Spanish FA call meeting over president's forced kiss

-A statement late Thursday said: "The Royal Spanish Football Federation is urgently convening an Extraordinary General Assembly for Friday 25 August."
+A statement released late on Thursday said: "The Royal Spanish Football Federation is urgently convening an Extraordinary General Assembly for Friday 25 August.

 "In addition, and based on the latest events that took place during the award ceremony of the Women's World Cup won by the Spanish National Team last Sunday in Sydney, the Federation wishes to inform that the internal proceedings of the Federation regarding integrity issues are open, as well as the rest of the applicable protocols."